AI Search Optimization for Car Dealerships: The Complete GEO Guide

 1. Fix Your robots.txt (15 minutes)

 Your robots.txt file tells AI crawlers whether they’re allowed to read your website.
-About 48% of dealership websites block AI crawlers entirely.
-If that’s you, you’re invisible to ChatGPT and Perplexity on purpose.
+Many dealer website platforms ship with AI crawlers blocked by default.
+If yours does, you’re invisible to ChatGPT and Perplexity without knowing it.

 User-agent: OAI-SearchBot